 About Me

-I am a Senior Demographer and Research Scientist at RAND where I apply the tools of population science and survey research to produce non-partisan, objective analyses for policy makers and practitioners.
-My research focuses on the effects of economic strain on labor force and education outcomes, with a particular focus on linkages between school, work, and health across the life course.
-I have over 20 years of experience designing and administering surveys, analyzing survey data, and using longitudinal data to address public policy issues in education, labor, health, and population.
+I am a Senior Research Scientist and Demographer at the RAND Corporation where I apply the tools of statistics, demography, and survey research to produce non-partisan, objective analyses for policy makers and practitioners.
+My research focuses on demographic trends in the United States, with a focus on linkages between school, work, and health across the life course.
+I have 25 years of experience designing and administering surveys, analyzing survey data, and using longitudinal data to address public policy issues in education, labor, health, and population.
 Additionally, I have expertise in the design and analysis of surveys administered to hard-to-study populations.
-My research has been featured in over 100 news outlets, including The New York Times, The Washington Post, The Wall Street Journal, and NBC News.
+My research has been funded by an array of government agencies and foundations, including the U.S. Department of Education, the U.S. Department of Justice, the U.S. Department of Defense, the Centers for Disease Control and Prevention, the California State Treasurer’s Office, the California Department of Finance, the American Petroleum Institute, the New York City Mayor's Office, the National Institutes of Health, the National Science Foundation, the Bill & Melinda Gates Foundation, and the ECMC Foundation.
+My research has been cited over 5,700 times and has appeared in over 100 news outlets, including National Public Radio, The New York Times, NBC News, TIME Magazine, The Washington Post, The Wall Street Journal, and U.S. News and World Report.
 I am currently serving on the editorial board of Population Research and Policy Review.
 Previously, I was a Research Scientist at RTI International and a Senior Fellow at Rice University's Kinder Institute for Urban Research.
 I hold a Ph.D. from Johns Hopkins University, a M.A. from the University of Maryland, and a B.A. from Ohio University.

 My Curriculum Vitae Here